oneapi-src/oneAPI-samples/DirectProgramming/DPC++/GraphTraversal/hidden-markov-models/README.md

 ##Key Implementation details

-The basic DPC++ implementation explained in the code includes device selector, buffer, accessor, kernel, and command g roups.
+The basic DPC++ implementation explained in the code includes device selector, buffer, accessor, kernel, and command groups.

 ## License
 This code sample is licensed under MIT license.

 ## Building the `DPC++ Hidden Markov Model` Program for CPU and GPU

 ### On a Linux* System
 1. Build the program using the following `cmake` commands.
     ```
     $ cd hidden-markov-models
     $ mkdir build
     $ cd build